We’ve all come across those “high vibe” sparkly-toothed people before.

 - Face and identify your shadow self

-Remember that this is a process, so it will take some time.
+Remember that dealing with negativity in a healthy way is a process, so it will take some time.
 Be gentle with yourself, go slowly, and be persistent – you’ve got this!

-Good Vibes Only culture perpetrates toxic positivity – and it is so easy to fall into this trap on the spiritual path – or simply life in general!
+Toxic positivity is a trap that’s so easy to fall into on the spiritual path – or simply life in general!